caseywdunn/sharkmer/readme.md

     cd sharkmer/data/ # Note that this is the sharkmer folder within the sharkmer repository gunzip -c SRR5324768_pass_1.fastq.gz > SRR5324768_pass_1.fastq

+### **Cordagalma ordinatum**

+To get a sense of the tool it is best to grab larger datasetsets.
+The examples below will use a dataset from the siphonophore **Cordagalma ordinatum**.
+This dataset is available from the NCBI SRA as [SRR23143278](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR23143278), and is from the manuscript:

+> Ahuja, N., Cao, X., Schultz, D. T., Picciani, N., Lord, A., Shao, S., Burdick, D. R., Haddock, S. H. D., Li, Y., & Dunn, C. W. (2023).
+Giants among Cnidaria: large nuclear genomes and rearranged mitochondrial genomes in siphonophores. bioRxiv. https://doi.org/10.1101/2023.05.12.540511

+To retrieve these data, first download and install the [sra toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit).
+Details on downloading data are provided in the examples below.

+Then run:

+    fastq-dump SRR23143278

+If you want just a million reads to try out sPCR, then you can get them without first downloading the whole dataset:

+    fastq-dump -X 1000000 SRR23143278

 ## Usage

 To get full usage information, run